atlanmod/emfviews/README.md

 So far, these are the projects:

-* fr.inria.atlanmod.emfviews.
+* org.atlanmod.emfviews.
 This is the main component of the tool.
 It includes the core logic behind viewpoints and views.
 * ~~fr.inria.atlanmod.emfviews.ui.
 This project contributes to the Eclipse UI by defining wizards to ease the creation of viewpoints and views.~~ (obsolete)
 * ~~fr.inria.atlanmod.emfviews.editor.
 This project contributes to Eclipse UI, by defining an editor to modify viewpoints and views.~~ (obsolete)
-* fr.inria.atlanmod.emfviews.virtuallinks.
+* org.atlanmod.emfviews.virtuallinks.
 EMF project defining an Ecore model to represent links models.
-* fr.inria.atlanmod.emfviews.virtuallinks.delegator.
+* org.atlanmod.emfviews.virtuallinks.delegator.
 This package delegates the
   creation of virtual links to concrete implementations.
-* fr.inria.atlanmod.emfviews.virtuallinksepsilondelegate.
+* org.atlanmod.emfviews.virtuallinksepsilondelegate.
 This project allows to
   generate links from the Epsilon Comparison Language (ECL).

 We have also defined two DSLs, VPDL and MEL, which have accompanying Eclipse plugins for edition:

-* fr.inria.atlanmod.emfviews.vpdl.
+* org.atlanmod.emfviews.vpdl.
 ViewPoint Description Language; useful for creating a viewpoint by filtering multiple metamodels, with a syntax inspired by the `SELECT` query in SQL.
-* fr.inria.atlanmod.emfviews.mel.
+* org.atlanmod.emfviews.mel.
 Metamodel Extension Language; can extend metamodel with new classes, attributes, relations.

 The `examples` folder can help give an idea of how to use EMF Views: